icon318/Backup-Icon-Files/README.md

 Also, i recommend not dwonloading its mostly useless but take if you need it!

 ALSO.
-YOu can run explorer.exe form it.
+You can run explorer.exe form it.
 ![screenshot](https://github.com/user-attachments/assets/9f3b8eab-ae79-4b40-986e-1356a7752d73)